Join us to learn German with the experts!

 By the end of the course, students are expected to have completed the A2 standard described in the Common European Framework.

-This Higher Intermediate course aims to develop still further all four language skills (reading, writing, speaking and listening), with particular emphasis on the development of oral proficiency and grammatical accuracy.
+This 20-week Higher Intermediate course aims to develop still further all four language skills (reading, writing, speaking and listening), with particular emphasis on the development of oral proficiency and grammatical accuracy.

 Students should have reached A2 (CEFR) or equivalent before starting this course.